 Services until its merger with FOCUS in 2015.
 Matt is active in several industry-related associations.
-He operates the Metro NY office for the company.
+He operates the Metro New York office for the company.
 Matt was involved with the Annual Fund, managing the Bonathon during his time as a student

 at St. Bonaventure.
-Since graduating he has been active in numerous university activities including: the SHARE Program, Bonnies4Bonnies, the Athletics Department, and both the Metro NY and Buffalo Alumni Chapters.
+Since graduating he has been active in numerous university activities including: the SHARE Program, Bonnies4Bonnies, the Athletics Department, and both the Metro New York and Buffalo Alumni Chapters.
 Matt is a native of Binghamton,

-NY and currently resides in Rockville Centre, N.Y.
+New York and currently resides in Rockville Centre, New York.
 He is a member of a Legacy Family with several family members among the alumni of SBU.
 Email Matthew

 Fr.
 Daniel Riley, O.F.M.,’64: bachelor of arts in philosophy and coursework in biology.
 He serves as chaplain to the National Alumni Association Board and is a friar priest of Holy Name Province of the Order of Friars Minor, the university’s sponsoring order.
 Fr.
 Dan is